rblades/angular-daea/README.md

 The goal of this fork is to 'wrap' the entire project in [Angular JS](https://github.com/angular) to create a functioning Single Page Application.

+### New Project: Where I am at

+Attempted to make this project a single page application.
+I 'wrapped' everything in Angular.
+But nothing loaded at all.
+I attempted to create directives from the jquery to no avail.
+Project always loaded blank running from localhost.
+Attempted to integrate the Angular Leaflet UI to no avail.

+I wish I had done this on github earlier to track my changes and issues, etc. Unfortunately starting from a half-baked project on my end.
+You are entering in the middle of a mess I created with no prior knowledge of what worked and what did not work.

 Please fork this project, make it your own, collaborate, etc.